ec-jrc/lisflood-model/3_optLISFLOOD_soil-moisture/index.md

 Using this option does *not* influence the actual model results in any way, and it is included only to allow the model user to report pF time series or maps.
-The actual *reporting* of the computed pF values (as time series or maps) can be activated using separate options (which are discussed further on).
+The actual *reporting* of the computed pF values (as time series or maps) can be activated using separate options (which are discussed further down).